snebl/e6AutoArchive/README.md

 If want your archive folder to be named something else and/or want it in a different relative location from the exe you will have to specify this in the `config.json` file under `archives[0].folder` as shown in the image below.
 The config file will be generated in the same place as the exe once you open it for the first time.

+> Dot notation for directories :
+`./` means "in this folder."
+`../` means "in the folder containing this folder."
+`../../` would mean "in the folder containing the folder that contains this folder."

 ![Screenshot](images/editLocationExample.png)